 I think I’ll try and write more regularly, so much is happening so fast…

-I’ve been in Peru for 2 weeks now and have some close to death on quite a few occasions.
-But Ill leave that for my next email in the New Year….
+I’ve been in Peru for 2 weeks now and have come close to death on quite a few occasions.
+But I’ll leave that for my next email in the New Year…

 I know you’ll all be in shock from receiving such a comparatively short email from me but I’m it is nearly midnight (30/12) and I’m about to head out.
 There really is no escaping Cusco.
 Every night is huge and the crowd has been building by thousands every day over the last week.
 Before I go…in the spirit of the many people who will be making bold New Year’s resolutions…here is the Partymarty Millennium Message…